What are smart thermostats and how do they work?

 Your smart thermostat’s functionality will depend on the make and model you buy, and how much you’re willing to spend.
 Some of the most useful features include:

-What are the benefits of a smart thermostat?
+The benefits of investing in a smart thermostat

 How much do smart thermostats cost?